alexhkurz/coronavirus-in-R/README.md

 (... under construction ...)

 At the end of this part, we will be able to write much nicer reports about more complicated data with shorter programs and in shorter time.
 See [here](https://rpubs.com/alexhkurz/600882) for an example.
+Moreover, once you have produced such a webpage, to rerun the analysis and republish it with new data takes less than a minute and only 3 clicks of the mouse ... there is a whole set of tools available which is really gratifying to work with.

 - [Lesson 1 with exercises](https://github.com/alexhkurz/coronavirus-in-R/blob/master/lessons/lesson-data-wrangling.Rmd)